|

 "Fixing Elections is one of the most penetrating and devastating critiques of American electoral politics I have ever read."

 "Fixing Elections is a fascinating, well-written page-turner that describes how our political system evolved, why it is not working, and how we can fix it.
 I read its 303 pages in a single sitting, and found it a rich source of new ideas, plus a treasure-trove of resource notes that can lead the interested reader to more materials on democratic voting practices.
 Steven Hill has been a powerful and visionary writer and activist for reform of our nation's voting practices for many years.
-Fixing Elections is a must-read on your road to real political empowerment.
+Fixing Elections is a must-read on your road to real political empowerment."
+Phil Tajitsu Nash, columnist for Asian Week (click here to read the entire review) "What's

 "Fixing Elections is an eye-opener for anyone who still believes in such myths as 'one person, one vote' and 'majority rules.'
 As Hill superbly demonstrates, winner-take-all is 18th-century voting technology for the 21st century."